Skip to Content

 Key Takeaways

-• Check your hardiness zone and frost dates to select cold-hardy vegetables, such as kale, spinach, and carrots, that can thrive in your specific climate.
+• Know your USDA hardiness zone and choose frost-hardy vegetables like kale, spinach, and carrots that thrive in your climate.

-• Create protection using cold frames, row covers, or mini greenhouses to shield your plants from harsh winter conditions and extend your growing season.
+• Use protective tools like cold frames, row covers, or hoop houses to shield plants from frost and extend the growing season.

 Preparing for Winter Gardening